diegoFLeal/probono/README.md

 List of files

 1) probono_data_processing.R cleans & processes the Vault and Am Law data.
-It also estimates the models reported in the paper both descriptive and inferential (i.e., the latent space models and MR-QAP -see Tables 1 to 3 and Figs 2 to 5 in the paper for more details)
+It also reproduces the results reported in the paper both descriptive and inferential (i.e., the latent space models and MR-QAP -see Tables 1 to 3 and Figs 2 to 5 in the paper for more details)
 2) intersectoral_nets.nlogo reproduces Figure 1 in the paper
 3) model_selection_18.do shows how the cut-off points for the status categories were selected and the robustness of the selection (see the Appendix for more details)
 4) probono_amLaw_sensitivity_18.R is the code to reproduce the sensitivity analysis based on the Am Law data and the inverse log-weighted specification of the D.V. (see the Appendix for more details)